 Are you ready for an adventure?
-Canoe and Trail Adventures offers eco-friendly canoe & kayak swamp tours on scenic Bogue Falaya River in Covington.
+Canoe and Trail Adventures offers eco-friendly canoe & kayak swamp tours on scenic Bogue Falaya River in Covington and Cane Bayou in Mandeville.
 With a 5-star rating on TripAdvisor, C&T's certified Louisiana Master Naturalist guides offer rewarding experiences to remember.

 To reduce "touches" on-site, advance payment and waiver are available on their website.
 With over 100 safety vests, most are used only once per day, then disinfected and dried in the sun.
 Round-trip shuttle transportation from New Orleans is available.
 Weather cancellations are fully refundable.

 Since 1972, Canoe & Trail has guided countless people into the Louisiana swamps, streams, creeks, and wilderness areas in numerous states, striving to make each adventure a unique experience as a blend of information and relaxation.
 They have taught classes on wilderness skills for primitive camping, backpacking, kayaking and canoeing.
 Guides are experienced and knowledgeable in paddling safety, local history and the ecology in the area.